Layoff-to-Employment Action Planner (LEAP), Second Edition

 - Is completely self-guiding for job seekers, making LEAP very useful in agencies and centers limited on time, budget, and staff

-- Helps you match employment services to each person’s needs and give useful career and job search guidance on the spot
+- Helps you match career services to each person’s needs and barriers, plus give useful career planning and job search guidance on the spot

 SCALES / TOPICS COVERED